Trace fcl parameters to source file

 - Target version set to 1.14.00

 - SSI Package deleted (

 We believe that implementing this is relatively straightforward, and that is reflected in the time estimate.
 One possible wrinkle is that the most appropriate place for the origin information is in the intermediate table, but the formatted printing for the diagnostics is done on the final parameter sets, and some thought / work may be necessary to reconcile these two facts.

-#4 Updated by Kyle Knoepfel about 5 years ago
+#4 Updated by Kyle Knoepfel over 5 years ago